 Simple and effective wrist cinching.

-We wished this glove had touchscreen compatibility like the Burton Gore-Tex Glove as well as a removable leash like the Hestra Heli Mitt - Women's.
+We wished this glove had touchscreen compatibility like other options in this review as well as a removable leash.
 A longer gauntlet would be helpful to keep snow out during super deep days in the mountains.
-We also liked that we could use a super thin glove liner with this glove to provide additional warmth and versatility.
+We also like that we could use a super thin glove liner with this glove to provide additional warmth and versatility.
 Even though it doesn't come with one, you can buy a pair of liners for as little as $20 online.

 Durability and Construction

 Make it a point to treat the goatskin palm with a leather sealant to ensure the longevity of this glove.
 Treat it before use and one to two more times a season.

 We are impressed with the craftsmanship and durability of this glove.
 Throughout the testing period, the insulation did not pack out or lose warmth, even after washing and our dunk tests.
 The stitching is very precise, but not seamless.

 Also, we love the goatskin leather palm — one of the most durable leathers out there.
 Even though it only comes with a one-year warranty, we think it will last a few seasons at the least.
 In general, it was more durable than most contenders.

 If you're looking for a glove that will keep you warm and provide you with great dexterity, this contender is where it's at.
 Doing the best at the resort, we think this is a great option for beginners and experts alike.
 Wear it during cool to cold conditions in some of the nastiest weather you can imagine.